GPhC Exam: Complete Guide for 2025–2026

 Pro Tip: Take mocks at the same time of day as your real exam.
 Your brain performs differently at 9 AM vs 2 PM.

-Phase 4: Weak-Area Drilling (Final 2 Weeks)
+Phase 4: Weak-Area Drilling

 Review questions you got wrong.
 Focus on: